Privacy Policy

 Data subjects have the right to:

-- (v)pursuant to Article 20 of the GDPR,to receive from us the personal data you have provided to us in a structured, commonly used, and machine-readable format, or to request that we transmit such data directly to another controller; however, this applies only to those personal data that we process using automated means based on your consent or on a contract;
+• (v)pursuant to Article 20 of the GDPR,to receive from us the personal data you have provided to us in a structured, commonly used, and machine-readable format, or to request that we transmit such data directly to another controller; however, this applies only to those personal data that we process using automated means based on your consent or a contract;

 The competent supervisory authority for Hotel Opernring Betriebsgesellschaft m.b.H. is: